SmashGrade/documentation/readme.md

 ### Serve the documentation locally
 In the root folder of this repository enter `mkdocs serve` then you can access the live preview of the documentation at http://127.0.0.1:8000/

+## Deployment
+There is a GitHub Action workflow which will automatically build and publish the documentation to https://smashgrade.github.io/Documentation every time a push is made to the main branch.